theupdateframework/pep-on-pypi-with-tuf/README.rst

 The *root* and *targets* role metadata SHOULD expire in one year, because these two metadata files are expected to change very rarely.

-The *timestamp*, *snapshot*, and *bins* metadata SHOULD expire in one day because a CDN or mirror SHOULD synchronize itself with PyPI every day.
+The *timestamp*, *snapshot*, and *pypi-signed* metadata SHOULD expire in one day because a CDN or mirror SHOULD synchronize itself with PyPI every day.
 Furthermore, this generous time frame also takes into account client clocks that are highly skewed or adrift.